NE Ontario’s Chiniguchi/Sturgeon Canoe Route

 The Red Pine Point Campsite on Chiniguchi Lake:

-Two kilometres northeast of the pictograph site, we pulled up to a marked campsite on a point after deciding that we wouldn’t be scouting out McConnell Bay and its beach area.
+Two kilometres northeast of the pictograph site, we pulled up to a marked campsite on a point after deciding we wouldn’t be scouting out McConnell Bay and its beach area.
 We were amazed at the size of the red pines towering above our tent; the one that Max is hugging below must have been 20 meters tall.
 Long may it stand!

 Later that evening, near dusk, we watched from our campsite on the point as the four canoes from the previous day’s Wolf Lake clifftop campsite floated by.
 They were on their way to the popular beach campsite on McConnell Bay.